vhartman/24-data-gen/readme.md

+This codebase can be used for rearrangement planning for multiple robots, and does unsynchronized task and motion planning.
+The main use is generating data for learning algorithms for, e.g., muti goal motion planning, task planning.

 This repo started out as the codebase that I developed as part of [the paper "Towards computing low-makespan solutions for multi-arm multi-task planning problems"](https://vhartmann.com/robplan-low-makespan/).
 Compared to the state in the paper, the stippling is currently not available, but it is much faster, and handovers and other primitives are available.